 Risk factors of Ischaemic Heart Disease

 Cardiovascular disease risk factors are connected to each individual’s personal characteristics, lifestyle habits or other health problems that may damage the arteries and lead to arteriosclerosis.
-Some of these factors cannot be altered, such as age or sex, but patients must pay special attention to preventing and controlling the remaining factors.
+Some of these factors cannot be altered, such as age or sex, but patients must pay special attention to preventing and controlling the remaining factors that they could be alterated.

 The risk factors for ischaemic cardiomyopathy, in particular, and vascular disease, in general, are: